 Sign Up For Investment Quadrant 2023

-Good news that Investment Quadrant, the 2022 edition, is finally open for registration from 20 Jun to 10 Jul 2022 (closes at midnight sharp).
+Good news that Investment Quadrant, renamed as Alpha Quadrant from 2023 onwards, is finally opened for registration from 26 Jun to 16 Jul 2023 (closes at midnight sharp).

-Due to Covid-19 and social distancing measures in place, Investment Quadrant 2022 will be conducted via a webinar.
+Alpha Quadrant 2023 will be conducted via a webinar.
 This will be a live seminar whereby participants will be able to ask questions and the instructor will be on hand to answer.
-Not to worry, participants would be allowed to attend in person FOC for future runs (starting from 2023).
-This will be a good opportunity for revision of the concepts taught and to mingle with the rest of the like-minded participants.

 *Do note that Heartland Boy earns a referral fee for each sign-up.